 1. Learn to identify signs of stress in your dog

 First, it’s good to make sure you know what stress and fear in dogs look like, so you can monitor your companion’s behaviour and make sure it doesn’t get worse.
 Your dog could be running to hide under the bed or clambering on top of you, pacing up and down, and sometimes peeing or pooing in the house when fireworks go off.
 But there could also be some less obvious signs, such as panting, yawning, licking their nose and lips and what’s called ‘whale eye’, where the whites of their eyes show like a crescent moon.
-You can check out more signs of stress through my videos online.

 2. Be calm and reassure your dog during fireworks

-Try to occupy them with something they like.
+Since dogs are scared of fireworks, try to occupy them with something they like.
 Research suggests that dogs who regularly play with people are less likely to be anxious, so play games with them.
 Food-dispensing toys are great, but it’s best to be personally involved, so make sure to engage with your dog and the game.

 3. Don’t ignore your dog

 Regardless of what your dog is fearful of, it is always totally appropriate to reassure them.
 Contrary to popular belief, this will not “reinforce the fear”.
 As long as you are not acting out of the ordinary, of course, and forcing them to do something they don’t want to do.

 It could be a crate (if your dog already thinks of it as a safe place), under your bed, a corridor away from windows, wherever your dog is happy.
 Let them decide.
 The Tractive GPS also has a feature called Virtual Fence that lets you get alerts in case your dog leaves a space you’ve marked as safe, such as your garden.